-Term of Office: Marian joined the Board in Term of Office: Shirley joined the Society in January 2016
+Term of Office: Marian joined the Board in January 2016

-Skills and Experience: Qualified and practiced as both a Chartered Insurer and Chartered Insurance Broker.
+Skills and Experience: Qualified and practised as both a Chartered Insurer and Chartered Insurance Broker.
 Marian was awarded the Fellowship of the Institute of Leadership and Management in 2017.
 A former Director of Thomas Carroll Group, where she headed up the Special Risks Division, working with key clients throughout the UK.
 Marian spent her early career at NFU Mutual where she became an award-winning Sales Associate and Consultant and latterly a Sales Manager, responsible for 16 NFU Mutual regional offices.
 Marian now owns a successful property and consultancy business and serves as a Mentor for Women on Boards' UK and School Governor.